ansys/pyacp/doc/source/user_guide/security_considerations.rst

 -------------------

-The gRPC transport mode used to communicate with the ACP server determines how data is transmitted, and how the client and server authenticate each other.
+The gRPC transport mode used to communicate with the ACP server determines how data is transmitted, and how the client and server are authenticated.

 Refer to :ref:`launch_configuration_transport_mode` for more information on the available transport modes and their security implications.